MINDFULNESS BASED STRESS REDUCTION:

 The programme enables participants to bring Mindfulness practice and qualities into their own lives, to become familiar with the range of core practices, and to devise their own personal practice to support the development of their own Mindfulness.
 The classes will be experiential and practical.
 The key practices will be introduced, and there will be opportunities to reflect on and inquire into what we notice as we practice together, and alone.
 As the programme progresses, participants will have the opportunity to learn more about recognising and responding to problems and difficulties, and bringing Mindfulness skills into daily life.

-The sessions are developmental, and participants are provided with full learning support, in the form of a course handbook and practice CDs or audio downloads.
+The sessions are developmental, and participants are provided with full learning support, in the form of a course handbook and practice CDs.
 Please note that to gain the maximum benefit from the course, participants are encouraged to commit to home practice of around 45 minutes a day outside the weekly sessions, using the handbook and CDs for guidance.

 The weekly sessions will take place in a safe and relaxed context, with space for reflection and conversation.
 The emphasis will be on providing space for Mindfulness practice to unfold, and bringing kindness and a light heart to this process.